 The administration is required to ask for spending levels for all discretionary, or appropriated, programs.
 Discretionary programs must have their funding renewed each year in order to continue operating.
 Examples of discretionary programs include the budgets for K-12 education, housing, and most defense spending.
 Collectively, discretionary programs make up approximately one third of all federal spending.

-The President’s budget request is not required to, but may, include changes to mandatory, or entitlement programs.
-Entitlement programs, such as Medicare and Temporary Assistance for Needy Families (TANF) Program, are not considered annually and are not controlled by the annual appropriations process.
+The President’s budget request is not required to, but may, include changes to mandatory programs, sometimes called entitlement programs.
+Mandatory programs, such as Medicare and Temporary Assistance for Needy Families (TANF) Program, are not considered annually and are not controlled by the annual appropriations process.
 However, the administration may request changes to these programs which would alter the overall federal spending required for their operation.
 Similarly, the budget request may include proposed changes to the federal tax code in order to affect federal revenues.

 The Congressional Budget Resolution

 After receiving the President’s Budget Proposal, the House and Senate Budget Committees hold hearings in which officials from the administration are questioned about their budget requests.
 Once these hearings have been completed, the committees draft their own budget proposals for the fiscal year, and the full Senate and full House take up their respective versions of the budget.
 After each chamber of Congress has finalized a budget, a House-Senate conference committee reconciles the differences between the two versions of the bill.
 Because the Federal Budget is a concurrent congressional resolution, it does not go back to the President for his or her signature after it passes the House and Senate.

 Although Congress is supposed to approve a budget by April 15, it often does not happen this quickly.
 If Congress is unable to agree on a budget for the coming fiscal year, no new budget is adopted and the previous year’s budget, which includes provisions for the next five years, is used.